All comparisons

 What PlanSwift Does Better

 PlanSwift has a mature built-in estimating system that goes well beyond measurement.
 Its drag-and-drop assemblies let you attach materials, labor rates, and cost databases directly to takeoff measurements and generate a complete bid from within the tool.
 For trades like electrical and plumbing, PlanSwift offers pre-built trade plug-ins with fixture libraries and pricing data that speed up the estimating workflow.
 If your business requires building complete cost estimates inside your takeoff tool, with pre-built assemblies for your specific trade, PlanSwift offers genuine depth there that Easy Takeoffs does not yet match.
 Easy Takeoffs focuses on the measurement side today, with estimating features on the roadmap.
-If your primary need is accurate takeoffs and you handle estimating in a spreadsheet or separate tool, Easy Takeoffs handles the measurement job for free.
+If your primary need is accurate takeoffs and you handle estimating in a spreadsheet or separate tool, Easy Takeoffs handles the measurement job at a small fraction of what PlanSwift charges every year.

 Who Easy Takeoffs Is Built For

-Easy Takeoffs is built for contractors and estimators who need reliable takeoffs without the $1,749/year price tag and the frustration of a legacy desktop app.
+Easy Takeoffs is built for contractors and estimators who need reliable takeoffs without the $1,749-a-year subscription and the frustration of a legacy desktop app.
 You are tired of crashes on large plan sets.
 You are tired of being locked to one Windows machine.
-You want software that works in your browser, saves to the cloud automatically, and lets you measure from your laptop, tablet, or phone.
-You want a clean, modern interface that new team members can learn in minutes, not days.
-You do not need a 15-year-old desktop application with a 2GB RAM limit to draw a polygon on a PDF.
+You want software that opens in your browser, auto-saves to the cloud, and lets you measure from your laptop, tablet, or phone.
+You want a clean, simple interface a new team member can learn in five minutes, not five days.
+And if you or anyone on your team owns a Mac, you want a tool that just opens in Safari or Chrome on the Mac you already have, instead of paying for Parallels and a Windows license to draw a polygon on a PDF.

 How to Switch from PlanSwift

 Switching from PlanSwift is straightforward and takes about 60 seconds.
 Easy Takeoffs is cloud-based with nothing to download or install.
 Upload the same PDFs you measure in PlanSwift, set your scale (auto-detection handles most drawings), and start measuring.
 Your PlanSwift takeoff data, including measurements, assemblies, and cost databases, does not transfer between tools.
 No takeoff software supports cross-platform data migration.
 But the switch itself is instant: sign up, upload your plans, and go.
-Most PlanSwift users find Easy Takeoffs easier to use on their first attempt because the interface is modern, clean, and focused on the measurement workflow.
+Most PlanSwift users find Easy Takeoffs easier to use on their first attempt because the interface is intentionally simple, clean, and focused on the measurement workflow.
+Mac users get an additional win: no more Parallels, no more Boot Camp, no more "I need to borrow the Windows laptop again" workflow.

 PlanSwift vs Easy Takeoffs FAQ

-In 2025, ConstructConnect revoked all PlanSwift perpetual licenses and moved every user to annual subscriptions at $1,749 per year.
-Contractors who had purchased a one-time perpetual license, expecting to use the software indefinitely, were told they must now pay annually or lose access.
-The backlash across Reddit, G2, and construction forums was significant, with many long-time users describing it as a breach of trust.
-Easy Takeoffs avoids this problem entirely: there is no license to revoke because the tool is free.
-No subscription, no annual renewal, no pricing changes.
-Your access does not depend on a company deciding to change its licensing model.
+In 2025, ConstructConnect revoked all PlanSwift perpetual licenses and moved every user to an annual subscription at $1,749 per year.
+Contractors who had purchased a one-time perpetual license, expecting to use the software indefinitely, were told they must pay every year or lose access.
+The backlash across Reddit, G2, and construction forums was immediate, with many long-time users describing it as a breach of trust.
+Easy Takeoffs avoids this risk entirely.
+There is no perpetual license to revoke because the tool is browser-based and built around predictable, simple subscription pricing that you can stop or restart at any time.
+Your access does not depend on a vendor deciding to change its licensing model overnight.

-PlanSwift is a Windows desktop application focused on takeoffs and estimating at $1,749/year per user.
-Easy Takeoffs is a free, cloud-based takeoff tool that runs on any device.
-PlanSwift has more estimating features, specifically assemblies and trade plug-ins with cost databases.
-Easy Takeoffs is simpler, more stable, cross-platform, cloud-synced, and free.
-Contractors who need takeoff software for Mac or mobile have no PlanSwift option; Easy Takeoffs runs on every platform.
-For the core takeoff workflow of measuring construction drawings, both tools are capable.
-The difference is $1,749/year and the platform you work on.
+PlanSwift is a Windows desktop application focused on takeoffs and estimating at $1,749 per year per user.
+Easy Takeoffs is a simple, cloud-based takeoff tool that runs in any browser on any device, including Mac and iPad, at a much lower price.
+PlanSwift has more estimating features today, specifically assemblies and trade plug-ins with cost databases (Easy Takeoffs has assemblies for material quantities, and a built-in estimating panel is on the roadmap).
+Easy Takeoffs is simpler to learn, more stable on large plan sets, cross-platform, cloud-synced, and dramatically cheaper.
+Contractors who need takeoff software for Mac or iPad have no PlanSwift option at any price, because PlanSwift has never had a macOS or iPadOS version.

 Yes.
 Easy Takeoffs stores your project data on Supabase (enterprise-grade PostgreSQL) with row-level security policies, and your PDFs on Cloudflare R2 with encrypted, pre-signed URL access.
 All data is encrypted in transit via TLS.
 Your data is actually safer in the cloud than on a single desktop machine that could crash, get stolen, suffer a hard drive failure, or be destroyed in a fire.